portway/portway/docs/environment-variables.md

 # Shared Environment Variables
 **JWT_SECRET**: A secret string used to sign and verify JSON Web Tokens used for app authentication
 **LOGGER**: The logger the app should use.
 Valid values defined in `constants/logging.js`
+**MAILCHIMP_SECRET_KEY**: The Mailchimp secret key that allows Portway to sign up users to an email newsletter